Love Child (song): Recording

-In 1967, Diana Ross & the Supremes dropped Florence Ballard, engaged new member Cindy Birdsong and added Ross' name to the billing.
+In 1967, Diana Ross & the Supremes dropped Florence Ballard, engaged new member Cindy Birdsong and added Ross's name to the billing.
 Following this string of changes, the Supremes had mixed success on the pop charts.
-"Reflections" peaked at number 2 on the Billboard pop charts and "In and Out of Love" peaked at 9, but the group's next two singles did not make the pop top twenty.
+"Reflections" peaked at no. 2 on the Billboards Hot 100 and "In and Out of Love" peaked at 9, but the group's next two singles did not reach the Top 20.

 This prompted Motown label chief Berry Gordy to hold a special meeting in a room at the Pontchartrain Hotel in Detroit, which was attended by a team of writers and producers at the label, including R. Dean Taylor, Frank Wilson, Pam Sawyer, Deke Richards, and Henry Cosby.
-The group, who named themselves The Clan, set to work on a hit single for Diana Ross & the Supremes.
-Instead of composing another love-based song, the team decided to craft a tune about a woman who is asking her boyfriend not to pressure her into sleeping with him, for fear they would conceive a "love child."
+The group, calling themselves the Clan, set to work on a hit single for Diana Ross & the Supremes.
+Instead of composing another love-based song, the team decided to craft a tune about a woman who is asking her boyfriend not to pressure her into sleeping with him, for fear they would conceive a "love child".
 The woman, portrayed on the record by Diana Ross, is herself a love child, and, besides not having a father at home, had to endure wearing rags to school and growing up in an "old, cold, run-down tenement slum."
 The background vocals echo this sentiment, asking the boyfriend to please "wait/wait won't you wait now/hold on/wait/just a little bit longer."

 As was nearly always the case on singles released under the "Diana Ross & the Supremes" name, Supremes members Mary Wilson and Cindy Birdsong do not perform on the record; Motown session singers The Andantes performed the background vocals.
 All lead vocals were by Diana Ross, who would leave the group in a year for a solo career.

 Reaction and response

-The public responded immediately to "Love Child" when it was released as a single on September 30, 1968, rising to number one on the Billboard Hot 100 and becoming the third biggest selling Supremes' single behind "Baby Love" and "Someday We'll Be Together."
+The public responded immediately to "Love Child" when it was released as a single on September 30, 1968, reaching number one on Billboard's Hot 100 and becoming the third biggest selling Supremes' single behind "Baby Love" and "Someday We'll Be Together."
 The feat was repeated in Canada, where it also reached number one in the RPM 100 national singles chart.
-In the UK singles chart, the song peaked at number 15, and number three in Australia.
-"Love Child" became the title track of Diana Ross & the Supremes' Love Child album, released on November 13, 1968.
+In the UK singles chart, the record peaked at no. 15, and no. 3 in Australia.
+Given that the single spent a then lengthy 11 weeks in the Top Ten of Billboards Hot 100 (the longest of any Supremes hit), its 1968 year-end ranking of 27 is low-seeming.
+But the ranking, which covers the period up to and including the issue dated December 14, 1968, is based on only nine of its 16 weeks on the Hot 100 (and four of the unused seven weeks were spent in the Top Ten).
+The track's parent LP Love Child was released on November 13, 1968.

 Cash Box said that "Diana Ross clicks with a contemporary narrative message which (accompanied by up-tempo beat and pop arrangements) open up a new top forty image for the act."